RayBenefield/hermes/worklog.md

 # Work Log

+## #78

+I went through and pulled the domain into its own file so I can start running integration testing.
+The plan is to pass the action and payload into the domain and make sure that the right messages come out as well as the right data is saved to the database.
+So that's the next setup is playing with integration.

 ## #77

 Finally figured a strong way to setup a local database in order to run tests